email@example.com / (213) 821-3112 / SWC 228

 1998 Sc.B., Neuroscience, Brown University

-Daniel A. Hackman is an assistant professor of social work in the USC Suzanne Dworak-Peck School of Social Work, with an affiliated appointment USC Spatial Sciences Institute, at the University of Southern California.
+Daniel A. Hackman is an associate professor of social work in the USC Suzanne Dworak-Peck School of Social Work, with an affiliated appointment USC Spatial Sciences Institute, at the University of Southern California.

 His research focuses on how social and environmental contexts in childhood influence developmental trajectories of health and well-being across the lifecourse.
 He investigates how childhood socioeconomic, family and neighborhood factors become associated with the cognitive, affective and biological systems that influence healthy development.